router-protocol/router-chain-docs/docs/tooling/infra/router-sandbox/end-to-end-working.md

 - generates a random wallet using ```ethers.wallet.createRandom()``` and sends some native testnet tokens to that wallet (on the chains selected by the user);
 - depending on the user selection, deploys one of our preprogrammed and compiled contracts with the required constructor parameters (including the fee payer address) - `PingPong.sol`, `XERC20.sol` (cross-chain ERC20), `XERC1155.sol` or `XERC721.sol` (cross-chain NFTs);
 - verifies the contract on the respective chain’s block explorer;
-- approves the fee payer request on behalf of the fee payer account on the Router chain;
+- approves the fee payer request on behalf of the fee payer account on the Router Chain;
 - executes a test transaction on behalf of the user on the newly deployed iDapp;

 :::info